notepadguyOfficial/WSL-Debian-Docker-Azerothcore-Playerbots-Installation/README.md

 	```
 	(!Important) when connecting to database or game use the wsl ip address.

-7. Edit your `<your wow directory root>\Data\enUS\realmlist.wtf` and type in the wsl ip address you get in the end of installing.
+7. Edit your `<your wow root directory>\Data\enUS\realmlist.wtf` and type in the wsl ip address you get in the end of installing.

 ```
 set realmlist dockerhost_ip 192.168.48.2